tellor-io/dataSpecs/README.md

 - TextQuery
 - CoinPrice (Under development)

-A `QueryType` can have multiple Query `parameter`s that specify details of the query request (e.g. the token symbol for a `CoinPrice` query).
+A `QueryType` can have multiple Query `parameters` that specify details of the query request (e.g. the token symbol for a `CoinPrice` query).

 Please submit a PR to this repository or contact the team if you would like to define a new `QueryType`.